Stem-cell therapy: Society and culture

-Marketing and Costs
+Marketing and costs

 In the late 1990s and early 2000s, there was an initial wave of companies and clinics offering stem cell therapy, while not substantiating health claims or having regulatory approval.
 By 2012, a second wave of companies and clinics had emerged, usually located in developing countries where medicine is less regulated and offering stem cell therapies on a medical tourism model.
 Like the first wave companies and clinics, they made similar strong, but unsubstantiated, claims, mainly by clinics in the United States, Mexico, Thailand, India, and South Africa.
 By 2016, research indicated that there were more than 550 stem cell clinics in the US alone selling generally unproven therapies for a wide array of medical conditions in almost every state in the country, altering the dynamic of stem cell tourism.
 In 2018, the FDA sent a warning letter to StemGenex Biologic Laboratories in San Diego, which marketed a service in which it took body fat from people, processed it into mixtures it said contained various forms of stem cells, and administered it back to the person by inhalation, intravenously, or infusion into their spinal cords; the company said the treatment was useful for many chronic and life-threatening conditions.

+One common marketing tactic is registering on ClinicalTrials.gov, the US government database for clinical trials.
+Registration of a study notifies the agency but does not prove that review has taken place.
+Registration with the FDA similarly does not prove that approval has been granted.

 Costs of stem cell therapies range widely by clinic, condition, and cell type, but most commonly range between $10,000-$20,000.
 Insurance does not cover stem cell injections at clinics so patients often use on-line fundraising.
 In 2018, the US Federal Trade Commission found health centers and an individual physician making unsubstantiated claims for stem cell therapies, and forced refunds of some $500,000.
 The FDA filed suit against two stem cell clinic firms around the same time, seeking permanent injunctions against their marketing and use of unapproved adipose stem cell products.